yiyuma/technical-tutorials/Java/JavaBasic.md

      // run spring-boot project with maven
      mvn spring-boot:run
     ```
+- Compiler vs. Interpreter
+  - Compiler processes all statements of code.
+Interpreter reads each statement of code.
+  - Compiled: Code will be transformed into machine readable instructions (bytecode) and can be executed directed by computer's cpu.
+  - Interpreted: Code donot need to transform.
+Another program executes code.

 ### Java Compiler
 Java Compiler can compile Java ***source code*** into ***.class file***.
 It can able to detect errors in the code or errors when reading it.
 The cmd command is ***javac***.